Multi-unit Auction over a Social Network: Introduction

-{\bf Contribution.} In this paper, we focus on multi-unit diffusion auction and close the problems left open by previous work. {\bf First,} we introduce a generic mechanism for diffusion auction which iteratively explores the social network starting from the seller $s$.
+{\bf Contribution.} In this paper, we focus on designing a reasonable multi-unit diffusion auction. {\bf First,} we introduce a technique for realising multi-unit diffusion auction which iteratively explores the social network starting from the seller $s$.
 At each iteration, a part of the network is {\em explored}.
 The mechanism chooses a {\em winner} from the explored buyers while {\em exhausting} some other buyers.
 The winner and exhausted buyers are incentivised to diffuse the auction information allowing more buyers to be explored.
-See Section~\ref{sec:idea}. {\bf Then,} we design two mechanisms that can be embedded into this framework: (1) Our first mechanism, named MUDAN, allocates an item to winners during the graph exploration ``on the fly''.
-MUDAN is IC, IR, ND, non-wasteful (NW), while satisfying a weakened version of social welfare optimisation.
+We design a mechanism, named MUDAN, that can be embedded into this framework.
+MUDAN allocates an item to winners during the graph exploration ``on the fly''.
+It is IC, IR, ND, non-wasteful (NW), while satisfying a weakened version of social welfare optimisation.
 Moreover, the optimality ratio of MUDAN is tight for any truthful diffusion auction that incentivises buyers without using reward.
-See Section~\ref{sec:mudan}.
-(2) Our second mechanism, named MUDAR, allocates items after the graph exploration terminates.
-A winner is either allocated an item or is paid a reward.
-In this way, MUDAR guarantees to achieve the optimal social welfare, while ensuring a bounded form of IC.
-See Section~\ref{sec:mudar}. {\bf Last,} as our mechanisms are defined for {\em single-demand} multi-unit diffusion auction, where each buyer is assumed to demand only one item, we extend the study to {\em multi-demand} multi-unit diffusion auction.
+See Section~\ref{sec:mudan}. {\bf Then,} as our mechanisms are defined for {\em single-demand} multi-unit diffusion auction, where each buyer is assumed to demand only one item, we extend the study to {\em multi-demand} multi-unit diffusion auction.
 We present a reduction from multi-demand multi-unit diffusion auction to the single-demand counterpart.
-Thus MUDAN and MUDAR can be generalised to the multi-demand case and satisfy all mentioned properties.
-See Section~\ref{sec:multi}.
-We summarise the highlights of our achievements: \begin{itemize}[leftmargin=*] \item The first truthful multi-unit diffusion auction MUDAN that achieves a reasonable social welfare guarantee; \item The first efficient multi-unit diffusion auction MUDAR that achieves a reasonable truthfulness guarantee; and \item A reduction from multi- to single-demand multi-unit diffusion auction which preserves the mechanism properties. \end{itemize}
+Thus MUDAN can be generalised to the multi-demand case and satisfy all mentioned properties.
+See Section~\ref{sec:multi}. {\bf Last, } since several priority scores of buyers -- a key ingredient of the mechanism -- may be defined using a number of traversal schemes, our focus is on evaluating the effect of these traversal schemes to the auction outcomes.
+In particular, we propose {\em new-agent-based} selection and compare it against other possible schemes over three real-world social networks.
+We demonstrate that under reasonable valuation models, (i) our mechanism significantly outperforms the benchmarks achieving near-optimal social welfare and revenue, and (ii) new-agent traversal achieves the highest performance in terms of both metrics among all tested traversal schemes.
+See Section~\ref{sec:exp}.
+We summarise the highlights of our achievements: \begin{itemize}[leftmargin=*] \item A technique for realising diffusion auction that iteratively explores the social network, and a new truthful multi-unit diffusion auction MUDAN for the single-unit case. \item A reduction from multi- to single-demand multi-unit diffusion auction which preserves the mechanism properties and a multi-unit diffusion auction MUDAN-$m$ for the multi-unit case.